Against All Odds Projects

 Volunteers will help to identify vulnerable women & girls in prevention and early intervention efforts.

-To Access the Specialist Service
+Access the Specialist Service

 Assessments and eligibility onto the group support is available if you are a local resident and are registered with a local GP.
 Access to support are for women and girls from age 17 years old who are either vulnerable or have experienced domestic violence or abuse in one or any of its forms.

-If you are an individual who have experienced domestic violence or abuse in the past or feel vulnerable and are currently receiving support from your GP, you can contact us directly for an initial appointment.
+If you are an individual who has experienced domestic violence or abuse in the past or feel vulnerable and are currently receiving support from your GP, you can contact us directly for an initial appointment.

 Statutory Support Services